xoidlabs/xoid/README.md

 }
 ```

+> `useSetup` is guaranteed to be **non-render-causing**.
+Atoms returned by that should be explicitly subscribed via `useAtom` hook.

 ## More features

 ### Feature: Optics (lenses)

-`lens` export either takes an atom, or just a plain object.
+`lens` takes either an atom, or a plain object.
 It's similar to `select`, but surgical changes won't be immutably propagate to root.
 Instead, the original object will be mutated.
 ```js
 import { lens } from 'xoid'